AbdulQadeer-55/BankcruptyPrediction_TechnocolabsSoftwaresIntern/README.md

 SAG supports L2 regularization and is known for its speed.

-LIBLINEAR Solver:
+### LIBLINEAR Solver:

 LIBLINEAR is a linear solver used primarily for linear classification and

 regression.

-<a name="br6"></a>

 It works well for both small and large datasets and supports L2-

-regularized logistic regression.

-LIBLINEAR is efficient in terms of memory usage.
+regularized logistic regression.LIBLINEAR is efficient in terms of memory usage.

-SAGA Solver:
+### SAGA Solver:

 SAGA is an extension of the SAG solver, designed for large-scale and high-

-dimensional logistic regression tasks.

-It supports both L1 and L2 regularization, providing flexibility in
+dimensional logistic regression tasks.It supports both L1 and L2 regularization, providing flexibility in

-feature selection.

-SAGA is particularly effective when dealing with a large number of samples
+feature selection.SAGA is particularly effective when dealing with a large number of samples

 or high-dimensional data.

-Newton-CG (Conjugate Gradient) Solver:
+### Newton-CG (Conjugate Gradient) Solver:

 Newton-CG is an optimization algorithm that approximates the Hessian

-matrix.

-\- It can handle both L1 and L2 regularization but may not be as efficient
+matrix.\- It can handle both L1 and L2 regularization but may not be as efficient

 as SAG for large datasets.